An ordinary woman preserved Anne Frank’s diary. This is her side of the story

 Miep, still an Austrian citizen, had married the Dutchman the year before the Franks went into hiding in secret rooms within the Opekta office building.
 An adolescent Anne Frank had found their courtship and wedding fiercely romantic; she was 20 years and four months younger than Miep.
 The young diarist and her fellow fugitives looked to Miep for not only food and protection but also news of the outside world — and anything to break the terrified monotony.

-All the time, Miep, Jan and others were attempting to avoid arousing suspicion as they hid their friends and conducted other overt work, the full extent of which may never be known.
+All the time, Miep, Jan and others were attempting to avoid arousing suspicion as they hid their friends and conducted other covert work, the full extent of which may never be known.

 “Part of the whole deed that they did, [it] wasn’t just [like] they grabbed somebody who’s about to be hit by a car; this went on for 25 months, day after day after day, that they had to keep that promise,” says Ms Gold, who stayed in Miep’s home on the night Jan died in 1993.
 “They kept their promise, with all that hardship and danger ... it wasn’t a whimsical, ‘Oh, yes, of course, I’ll help you.’
 They really had to put their money where their mouth was.”

-Ms Gold met Jan and Miep in then 1980s, first contacting them when she was working in California to appear on a television show.
+Ms Gold met Jan and Miep in the 1980s, first contacting them when she was working in California to appear on a television show.
 They declined, but “something made me keep their phone number and their address,” she says.

 Some time later, when she was considering her next professional move after the television show ended, the couple sprang to her mind.